Wednesday 10 June 2020

 Shnoodlepip by Wild Beer Co + Good George Brewing Co (NZ) + Burning Sky Brewery - 6.5% abv

 Once upon a time, there was ale, and there was wine.
 And never the twain shall meet.
 Then a dining scene took the palates to hitherto unexplored reaches, and this shook the foundations of common or garden dining.
-And it shook the manner and authenticity of wine in its' fermenting, its' ageing, the multiplicity of flavours having signatures as well as sense of place, and woe betide heavy handed manipulation.
+And it shook the manner and authenticity of wine in its fermenting, its ageing, the multiplicity of flavours having signatures as well as sense of place, and woe betide heavy handed manipulation.
 Brewcraft too explored recipes, Belgique and European heritage, and was prepared to diversify, to boldly take on flavour studding and arrive at complex, dining enhancing beers.
 These are, indeed, the best of times.

 Shnoodlepip, sounds like a Dickensian miscreant.
 It isn't.
 It is funky, for sure, funky, sweaty fruit and feral on the nose, clean, linear palate, brettanomyces and subtle spice over a moderately carbonated Saison.
 Spelt grain is used to lend body, Pink Peppercorns an aromatic spice, Saison and Brettanomyces yeast strains bring a dry spicy character, and finishing with wood-ageing in French red wine barrels for 3 months before a chock load of Hibiscus Flowers complete the brew.
 Well-toned, this is a 1* Michelin Beer, correct, held in check, sour notes matched by full flavour and twisty windey spice notes, exotic fruit flavours of passion fruit, papaya and guava.
 I've heard it touted as the World's best beer.
 It isn't.
 But the brewers and their experimental edge may well ruffle feathers, garner plaudits and make for great dining beers.
 It's another meeting place where funky Natural Wines meet Brewcraft, where flavour spectrums inform each other.
 Which, I suppose, is a love-song of sorts!